guilherme-puida/site/content/posts/blogging-with-tcl.md

 time to figure out how Tcl works and deciding how I would structure the content.

-The complete script is available [on my github account](https://github.com/guilherme-puida/site).
+The complete script is available [on my github account].
 I'm not a Tcl expert, so there is probably a better way to structure and write the build script.
-If you have any suggestions, [shoot me an email](mailto:guilherme@puida.xyz) or open an issue on the repository.
+If you have any suggestions, [shoot me an email] or open an issue on the repository.

+[on my github account]: https://github.com/guilherme-puida/site
+[shoot me an email]: mailto:guilherme@puida.xyz

 See you next time!